wpoverman/wpoverman.github.io/content/authors/admin/_index.md

 ## About Me

 I’m a PhD student at Stanford advised by [Mohsen Bayati](https://web.stanford.edu/~bayati/).
 I’m passionate about AI safety and alignment, especially obtaining results with provable guarantees.
-My research also spans reinforcement learning, causal inference, and black-box uncertainty quantification, with particular interest in how each might intersect with AI alignment.
+My research also spans reinforcement learning, causal inference, and black-box uncertainty quantification, with interest in how each might intersect with AI alignment.